EllaTheCat/dopamine-2024/README.md

 hence that's all it is for the moment, a backup.
 I want to share my documented configuration soon, so I might as well let my alter-ego [Ella the Cat](#about-us) put her marketing hat on to keep you interested.

-### Update 8 Nov to 20 Nov
+### Update 8 Nov to 24 Nov

 - Fedora 39 updated from 38.
 Good experience.
 - fedora 39 dark theme breakage.
 AdWaita-qt5 and -qt6 packages installed.
 - qterminal as an alternative to xfce4-terminal but dropdown feature fails
 - pcmanfm-qt as an alternative to thunar
 - Exec=env QT_STYLE_OVERRIDE=Adwaita-Dark qterminal looks OK.
 - Exec=env QT_STYLE_OVERRIDE=Adwaita-Dark pcmanfm-qt looks OK.
 - **avoid pcmanfm** (gtk) it is **dangerously broken** for drag-n-drop, do not use
-- Smooth startup works as a showcase
+- Smooth startup works as a showcase, was flaky, keep an eye on it
-- screenshots 3840x1080 ask me on reddit messaging or chat if you'd like a preview

-Still just backup commmits after sanity checks.
-The "testing" is simply me using it during November, fixing what breaks or I need.
-The files should all be there sometime during the weekend of the 20th.
+- Address the move-to-container in reverse
+- 19:00 Enough on github to be a baseline
+- Weekend 25/25 todo: write INSTALL.md

 ## What's in it for me?